Ground glass joint: Joint clips

 To prevent a joint from separating during a reaction process, various types of plastic or metal clips or springs can be used to secure the two sides together.
 They are available in a variety of materials for different temperature and chemical environments.

 Patented in 1984 by Hermann Keck, plastic joint clips are usually made of polyacetal, and are colored according to joint sizes.
 Polyacetal melts at a reasonably low temperature (around 175 °C) and begins to soften around 140 °C. As glassware temperatures are recommended up to 250 °C, care needs to be taken that clips made from this material are not being used to hold glass together that will get this hot.
-Typical problem areas include a flask over the plate (which may drop off the end of the column as it gets hot) and the connection the condenser makes to the still head (which will reach high temperatures and may allow the condenser to fall off).
-As such, different clips should be used at these points or the glassware should be clamped such that these elements can't slide apart or don't need the clip.
-Polyacetal clips suffer another problem in that the material is strongly affected by corrosive gases.
-This effect can be so dramatic that the clip will fall apart in minutes of exposure to minute quantities leaking through even greased, ground tapers.
+Typical problem areas include a flask over the plate (which may drop off the end of the column as it heats) and the connection the condenser makes to the still head (which will reach high temperatures and may allow the condenser to fall off).
+As such, different clips should be used at these points or the glassware should be clamped so that these elements can't slide apart or don't need the clip.
+Polyacetal clips have another problem: the material is strongly affected by corrosive gases.
+This effect can be so dramatic that the clip will fall apart in minutes of exposure to minute quantities leaking through greased, ground tapers.
 Importantly, this failure mode is sudden and without warning.